-To prevent fraud and abuse in HUD programs, the United States Code (USC) and Code of Federal Regulations (CFR) allow HUD and Public Housing Agencies to obtain information about applicants and participants to determine their eligibility or level of benefits.
+To prevent fraud and abuse in HUD programs, the United States Code (USC) and Code of Federal Regulations (CFR) require HUD and Public Housing Agencies to obtain information about applicants and participants to determine their eligibility or level of benefits.
 Most importantly, the USC authorizes computer-matching agreements of income information.

-The Housing Department will use UIV (Up-Front Income Verification) and EIV (Earned Income Verification) computer matching systems, in addition to automated or manual up-front income verification to the maximum extent possible when conducting initial or annual examinations of family income and composition.
+The Housing Department will use Enterprise Income Verification (EIV) and Up-Front Income Verification (UIV) and computer matching systems, in addition to automated or manual up-front income verification to the maximum extent possible when conducting initial or annual examinations of family income and composition.
+The HUD established hierarchy of verification can be found in Appendix III.

-11.2 DOCUMENTATION PROVIDED BY THE FAMILY
+11.2 THIRD-PARTY VERIFICATION DOCUMENTATION PROVIDED BY THE FAMILY